Coordinated UAV Beamforming and Control for Directional Jamming and Nulling

 First, we choose the phases $\phi_1,~\phi_2$ of the jamming signals of the two antennas to enforce nulling at the client.
 To that end, note that the constraint $B(p_c;~ t)=0$ in \eqref{eq:cost} implies

 Therefore, choosing

-guarantees the client remains unaffected by the interference that the antenna array transmits.
+guarantees the client remains unaffected by the jamming.
 Subsequently, we may choose the phase $\phi_1(t)$ arbitrarily: since it represents just an offset on the phase of the beamformed signal on the eavesdropper, it has no effect on the magnitude of the beampattern \eqref{eq:beam}.
-However, in case the jamming bandwidth is small, we can adjust $\phi_1(t)$ to offset for the Doppler shift $f_D$ on the jammer according to
+However, note that for the narrow band signal case considered here, we can adjust $\phi_1(t)$ to offset for Doppler shift $f_D$ on the jammer according to